Supporting children and young people to make positive relationships matter.

 What is the NEU doing?

 The NEU has developed a model policy for primary and secondary schools to support schools to prepare for the changes to Relationship and Sex Education (RSE).
-We have also produced guidance that give further information about the new requirements.
+We have also produced guidance that gives further information about the new requirements.

 The NEU has endorsed AGENDA as a tool to help schools to support children and young people’s mental health and wellbeing.
 It will also help your school to develop an empowering, need-led RSE that has gender-equity and human rights at its heart.